Miyamoto Usagi: TMNT (2003 animated series)

 Usagi makes his debut in the second season of the 2003 Teenage Mutant Ninja Turtles series, voiced by Jason Griffith.
 He first appears in "The Big Brawl, Part Two", where he comes to Leonardo's aid when the Turtle was attacked by shadow monsters.
 He addresses Leonardo as kappa and the two master swordsmen forge quite a close friendship.
 They later become competitors in the Battle Nexus Tournament, both fighting with honor and moral purpose.
 He expresses concern over Leonardo when he was poisoned by a dart, which was fired by the Ultimate Ninja himself, the power-hungry son of the Daimoyo.
-Wanting to help his new friend, he had Donatello allow him to use knowledge in basic healing abilities to try and counteract the venom within Leo's system.
+Wanting to help his new friend, he had Donatello allow him to use his knowledge in basic healing abilities to try and counteract the venom within Leo's system.
 The three later worked together in defending the Daimoyo from the Ultimate Ninja's assassins.
 Usagi went on to make several other appearances, including as Leonardo's guide when the turtle was accidentally sent to his world, and as an attendant of the wedding between April O'Neil and Casey Jones.